 And what is this lockdown giving us?

 Well for starters, we're all hunkering down - on Government orders!
-"Stay home" our Prime Minister has repeated over and over and over in her lockdown press conferences, and we're listening (thank goodness, because this is what will save lives).
-We're all staying home, and days on end spent indoors pottering around the house and garden (with short local jaunts away from the property) are the ideal gentle conditions for someone needing to focus on themselves.
+We're staying home, pottering around the house and garden with only short local jaunts away from the property.
+These are the ideal gentle conditions for someone needing to focus on themselves.

 In-person social gatherings have been completely halted.
 Only being allowed to have social interactions with people within our 'bubbles' means we're largely shielded from any of the normal social drinking pressures we might get at parties and BBQs etc. ("Why aren't you drinking?"
 "Just have one!")
 Of course you might still want to attend virtual work drinks or group catch-ups online - a great way to feel connected to others - but the good news with that is it's impossible for others to tell what liquid is in your glass through a computer screen.
 So fill your tumbler with fizzy water, ice and lemon, or your wine glass with lime juice.
 No-one would have any idea that you're avoiding booze!
 And you still get to have lovely chats with friends and colleagues.